Notice: Undefined variable: start_date in /var/www/html/app/desktop/header.inc.php on line 429

 Where to Eat at the show.

 With plenty of places to eat, Chelsea doesn't limit your gastronomical options.
-Be sure to buy your Chelsea Flower Show Tickets now.
+Be sure to buy your tickets to see the flower show at Chelsea now.
 Bring a picnic and immerse yourself in the great outdoors at the Picnic Pavilion, a special area for dedicated al-fresco diners, or if you've had enough of the rain, why not while away the afternoon in one of the restaurants Chelsea Flower Show has on site?

 The Rock Bank Restaurant (menu here) operates a full service if Pimm's and strawberries aren't enough to sate you, or there's the Bandstand Restaurant, to name but a few of the dozens of food vendors operating during the show.